This story is a revised version of Not Always Easy, the original of which

 I realised he was probably only teasing but I still felt a bit annoyed.

-"Well, I thought maybe you'd get lucky," John said, and as so often happened, my blush betrayed me.
-"Ya did, didn't ya?!" he continued gleefully.
+"Well, I thought maybe you'd get lucky," John said, and when my blush betrayed me he continued gleefully, "Ya did, didn't ya?!"

 "Yeah, why?"
 John asked.

 "Yeah, why?"
 Mike echoed with a grin.